Hyper-Actives: Story

-Hyper-Actives #04 takes place an unknown number of days after the convention and mostly in the Hypersphere.
+Issue #4 takes place an unknown number of days after the convention and mostly in the Hypersphere.
 A black political pundit, referred to as a "mayor", is shown in a televised interview as criticizing the existence of the new Silverwing.
 He demands to know what happened to the previous one (who was black) and cites an overall shortage of black superheroes.
-(The "Mayor" is an obvious pastiche of New Orleans Mayor Ray Nagin, who once referred to New Orleans as a "chocolate city."
-The "Mayor" character refers to Silverwing as being a "chocolate superhero.")
+The "Mayor" is an obvious pastiche of New Orleans Mayor Ray Nagin, who once referred to New Orleans as a "chocolate city".
+The "Mayor" character refers to Silverwing as being a "chocolate superhero".
 Rush attempts to use this interview as leverage to get a consensus from the rest of the team that they should kick Silverwing.
 The team does not want to, feeling good about their Ultimato victory.
 Wereclaw then flips the channel and shows that the footage of the argument Rush had with Silverwing outside the convention has actually been receiving more airtime than the pundit.
 Not having achieved the consensus he desired, Rush confronts Silverwing (who is in Eddie Ellison form) and demands that he pack up and leave, calling him a "ped" a number of times.
-Silverwing then gives Rush the etymology of the term, which is short for pedestrian, and defines it as "someone who travels on foot."
-As Rush is a superspeed runner, he is enraged by this and goes on a miniature megolomaniacal rant, declaring himself to be "the modern Mercury, the god of speed" and also manages to refer to Silverwing as "uppity."
-Silverwing then informs Rush that Mercury wasn't the god of anything, but rather the messenger of the gods and "had a paper route."
-(Rush demonstrated in the first issue that he abhorred the idea of having to work for a newspaper when it was suggested that his father, Alphaman, would make him take such a job if he didn't keep up on current events.)
+Silverwing then gives Rush the etymology of the term, which is short for pedestrian, and defines it as "someone who travels on foot".
+As Rush is a superspeed runner, he is enraged by this and goes on a miniature megolomaniacal rant, declaring himself to be "the modern Mercury, the god of speed" and also manages to refer to Silverwing as "uppity".
+Silverwing then informs Rush that Mercury was not the god of anything, but rather the messenger of the gods and "had a paper route" (Rush demonstrated in the first issue that he abhorred the idea of having to work for a newspaper when it was suggested that his father, Alphaman, would make him take such a job if he did not keep up on current events).
 Rush zooms out of Silverwing's room in frustration and confronts Alphaman, demanding that Silverwing be removed from the team.
 Rush doesn't notice that Alphaman is holding a strange device in his hand.
 Alphaman attacks Rush, blasting at him with his laservision.
 Rush escapes death by vibrating, but the Hypersphere is partially destroyed by the attack.
 By the time the rest of the team is on the scene, Alphaman has flown off.
 Boy Genius identifies the device Alphaman was holding as having been constructed by Doktor Uberkoff (leader of the Uberforce).
 Uberkoff's attack on the sphere in issue one was a diversion in order to plant the device, which has bent Alphaman to his will.
 Silverwing concludes that Uberkoff was counting on the team's self-absorbed attitude to conceal the true nature of his attack.
 The team (minus Rush) then intercepts Alphaman and attempts to stop him from joining Uberkoff, while Rush speeds to the prison where Uberkoff is being held in order to somehow break his control over Alphaman.
 Rush narrowly reaches Uberkoff in time, having had to fight his way through Uberforce first to get to him.
 The issue ends with Silverwing in Alphaman's office and Alphaman confiding to Silverwing that he intends for Silverwing to be the team's leader.